 - 1 tbsp chili powder

-- 2 tsp oregano
+- 2 tsp dried oregano

-- 1 tsp cumin
+- 1 tsp ground cumin

-- 4 garlic cloves, minced
+- 4 medium garlic cloves, minced

-- 2 small tomatoes (on-the-vine preferred) chopped (into smaller pieces)
+- 2 small tomatoes (on-the-vine preferred) chopped into smaller pieces

 - 1 cup chicken or vegetable stock

-- 3 limes, juiced
+- 3 medium limes, juiced

-- 1/2 pineapple, finely chopped
+- 1/2 pineapple, peeled and chopped

-- 1/2 long English cucumber, finely chopped
+- 1/2 medium long English cucumber, finely chopped

-- 1/2 red onion, finely chopped
+- 1/2 medium red onion, finely chopped

 - 1/4 cup chopped fresh cilantro leaves